MLS Aptos, Real Estate in Aptos, CA

-There was a time when a place like this was not significant, when California’s coast was dotted with small, rural towns where housing came in all shapes and sizes, neighbors stopped to chat and horses routinely clopped their way through downtown.
+There was a time when a place like this was not significant when California’s coast was dotted with small, rural towns where housing came in all shapes and sizes, neighbors stopped to chat and horses routinely clopped their way through downtown.
 Most of those towns are gone now, lost to growth and changing priorities.
-Somehow, Aptos has continued on, absorbing its share of modernity, subdivision growth and wealthy newcomers but never sacrificing and ounce of its character.
-People come to Aptos for this, for the comfortable, slower-paced way of life, for the natural beauty and for the outdoor opportunities.
+Somehow, Aptos has continued on, absorbing its share of modernity, subdivision growth, and wealthy newcomers but never sacrificing an ounce of its character.
+People come to Aptos for this, for the comfortable, slower-paced way of life, for the natural beauty, and for the outdoor opportunities.
 In Aptos, there’s room for everything.

 - Throwback, rural and casual atmosphere

 - Abundance parks